latimercaleb/WikiScrapper/README.md

 # WikiScrapper

-## What it is?
+## What is it?
-Assuming the user is at the Wikipedia article for ​ wild yak​ .
+Assuming the user is at the Wikipedia article for Wild Yak​ .
 > What’s the lowest number of clicks to get to the article for the ​ Phil McGraw​ ?

-**Acceptance Criteria**
+## Acceptance Criteria
 * Write a program that can take the URLs of two Wikipedia pages and output the minimum number of clicks to get from one to the other.